 Dogs were the first species to be domesticated.
 Pleistocene wolves are generally agreed to be the ancestor of all domestic dogs, though wolves were a fierce predator competing with humans for prey.
 Why and how did a dangerous animal turn into the wag-tailed friend that inhabits our homes?
 What does "domestication" really mean?

-“Behavior and Cognition in Dogs and Wolves,” with Clive Wynne (Arizona State University)
+“What Makes Dogs Special?” with Clive Wynne (Arizona State University)

 Wednesday, Oct.
 17, 4:30 p.m., Fine Arts 015

-“Comparative Cognition in Dogs and Humans,” with Angie Johnston (Yale University)
+“What Can Dogs Teach Us about Human Learning?” with Angie Johnston (Yale University)

 Thursday, Nov.1, 4:30 p.m., Hodge Hall 2083